Ivanhoe (1952 film): Plot

-The huge ransom is finally amassed, but the Jews face a cruel choice: free either Richard or Rebecca, for Prince John has set the price of her life at 100,000 marks, their contribution.
-Isaac chooses Richard.
-Cedric takes the ransom to Leopold of Austria, while Ivanhoe promises Isaac that he will rescue Rebecca.
+The huge ransom is finally amassed, but the Jews face a cruel choice: to free either Richard or Rebecca, for Prince John has set the price of her life at 100,000 marks, their contribution.
+Isaac chooses Richard, and Cedric takes the ransom to Leopold of Austria, while Ivanhoe promises Isaac that he will rescue Rebecca.

-At Rebecca's trial, she is condemned to be burned at the stake as a witch, but Ivanhoe appears and challenges the verdict, invoking the right to "wager of battle".
+At Rebecca's trial, she is condemned to be burned at the stake as a witch, but Ivanhoe appears and challenges the verdict, invoking the right to wager of battle.
 Prince John chooses Bois-Guilbert as the court's champion.
-Bois-Guilbert makes a last plea to Rebecca, offering to forfeit the duel in return for her love, though he would be forever disgraced.
-She refuses.
+Bois-Guilbert makes a last plea to Rebecca, offering to forfeit the duel in return for her love, although it means that he will be forever disgraced, but she refuses.

-In the duel, Ivanhoe is unhorsed, but manages to pull Bois-Guilbert from his horse and mortally wound him with a battle axe.
+In the duel, Ivanhoe is knocked from his horse but kills Bois-Guilbert with a battle axe.
 As he lies dying, Bois-Guilbert tells Rebecca that it is he who loves her, not Ivanhoe.
 Rebecca acknowledges this to Rowena.

 King Richard and his knights arrive to reclaim his throne.
 Prince John grudgingly kneels before his brother.
-Richard then calls on his kneeling people to rise, not as Normans or Saxons, but as Englishmen.
+Richard then beseeches his kneeling subjects to rise, not as Normans or Saxons, but as Englishmen.